VeriMeZK/verimezk-doc/docs/intro.md

 title: Intro
 ---

-# Welcome to VeriMeZK Documentation
+# Welcome to the VeriMeZK Documentation

-**VeriMeZK** is a lightweight, open-source toolkit for zero-knowledge identity verification.
-It enables users to prove attributes of their identity (like age or nationality) without revealing the underlying data — all processed locally, with optional on-chain verification via the **Midnight** blockchain.
+**VeriMeZK** is a lightweight, open-source toolkit for privacy-preserving identity verification.
+It lets users prove attributes, such as age or nationality, without disclosing the underlying data.
+Everything runs locally, with optional verification on the **Midnight** blockchain.

-## 🔍 What is VeriMeZK?
+## What Is VeriMeZK?

-VeriMeZK allows developers to integrate privacy-preserving identity checks into their applications.
-It combines:
+VeriMeZK enables developers to embed zero-knowledge identity checks into their applications.
+The toolkit combines:

-- Document scanning (e.g., passports, ID cards)
+- Document scanning for passports and ID cards
-- Face verification with liveness detection
+- Face verification with built-in liveness detection
 - Local generation of zero-knowledge proofs (ZKPs)
-- Optional on-chain verification using Midnight
+- Optional on-chain verification powered by Midnight

-## ✨ Key Features
+## Key Capabilities

-- **Zero-Knowledge Proofs**: Prove facts without revealing personal data
+- **Zero-knowledge proofs** validate facts without exposing personal data.
-- **Client-Side Processing**: No data leaves the user’s device
+- **Client-side processing** keeps sensitive information on the user's device.
-- **Blockchain Integration**: Verify proofs on-chain using Midnight
+- **Blockchain integration** provides on-chain verification when required.
-- **Custom Checks**: Define your own logic (e.g., “is over 18”, “is from EU”)
+- **Custom checks** allow teams to define business-specific rules (for example, "is over 18" or "is an EU resident").

-## 🚀 Who is this for?
+## Who Should Use VeriMeZK?

-- Developers building privacy-first apps
+- Teams building privacy-first applications
-- dApp creators needing KYC without data storage
+- dApp creators who need KYC assurances without storing identity data
-- Anyone interested in decentralized identity and ZKPs
+- Anyone evaluating decentralized identity and ZKP-native workflows

-Let’s get started!
+Choose a guide from the sidebar to dive deeper into the platform.